GraphIt-DSL/graphit/README.md

     python test_with_schedules.py
 ```

 When running `test_with_schedules.py`, commands used for compiling GraphIt files, compiling the generated C++ file, and running the compiled binary file are printed.
 You can reproduce each test and examine the generated C++ files by typing the printed commands in the shell (make sure you are in the build/bin directory).
 You can also selectively enable a specific test using the TestSuite commands.
-Examples are given in the comments of the main function in `test_with_schedules.py`.
+We provide examples of enabling a subset of Python tests in the comments of the main function in `test_with_schedules.py`.

 Compile GraphIt Programs
 ===========